Mike Bartlett (playwright): The National Theatre

 In the summer of 2010, Bartlett's work was staged for the first time at the National Theatre.
 Earthquakes in London, directed by Rupert Goold, was described by Michael Billington in the Guardian as an "epic, expansive play about climate change, corporate corruption, fathers and children".
 Charles Spencer of the Daily Telegraph called it "the theatrical equivalent of a thrilling roller coaster ride", delivering "a rush of invention, humour and raw emotion".

-In December 2010, Abingdon School and St Helen and St Katharine School performed the first ever amateur production of Bartlett's play Earthquakes in London, less than three months after it finished its run at the National Theatre.
-The schools were given special permission to put the play on, as Bartlett is a former pupil of Abingdon.
-He attended the last night as guest of honour.
+In December 2010, Abingdon School and St Helen and St Katharine School staged the first amateur production of Earthquakes in London by Mike Bartlett, less than three months after the play concluded its run at the National Theatre.
+The schools were granted special permission to produce the play, as Bartlett is a former pupil of Abingdon School.
+Bartlett attended the final performance as guest of honour.

+In February 2026, Abingdon School staged a 15th-anniversary revival of Earthquakes in London to celebrate the retirement of former Director of Drama Jeremy Taylor.
+Directed by Ben Phillips, this production was notable for its collaboration with the OX14 Learning Partnership (specifically featuring actors from John Mason and Larkmead schools), marking a shift from the school’s traditional theatrical partnership with St Helen and St Katharine.

 Also in 2010, Bartlett's play Love, Love, Love was premiered in a touring production.
 In 2012 it has its London premiere at the Royal Court.
 Michael Coveney, writing for Whatsonstage.com, called it "one of the most ambitious, and most accomplished, domestic dramas in a long while".

 In 2011, Bartlett returned to the National Theatre, this time on its largest stage (the Olivier), with 13, another contemporary epic.
 In a favourable review in the Guardian, Michael Billington explained, "Bartlett is saying that we live in a Britain where the old tribal loyalties are increasingly irrelevant.
 The real divide is between a popular protest movement, fed on Facebook and Twitter, that hungers for a change of direction, and an entrenched governmental system that clings precariously to the status quo."
 Ian Shuttleworth of the Financial Times noted that this was a play in which "sprawl wins out": "Both here and in Earthquakes Bartlett is groping towards some sense of a need to reconcile the worldly and the numinous.
 In this society, in the 21st century, that may be an admirable impulse for an individual, but in this case it is not proving a useful approach for a playwright."

 In 2012, Bartlett adapted Chariots of Fire for the stage.
 It premiered at Hampstead Theatre before transferring to the West End.
 He also adapted the Euripides play Medea, in a touring production he directed himself; it starred Rachael Stirling in the title role.